 - home and community care to help with things like shopping, cleaning and cooking, to high level needs like dressing, eating and taking medications

-- respite care in a facility or home so full-time carers can take a break
+- respite care in an aged care home (previously called an aged care facility or nursing home) so full-time carers can take a break

 - care accommodation (nursing home and assisted living care) for when a loved one with dementia has become unmanageable and require higher-level or acute care in specialised accommodation.

 Contacting Aged Care Assessment Services will also help you determine the types of government-funded options you can access for dementia care.

 The important thing to remember is you are not on your own, there is help out there, and the sooner you get help for your loved one the better it will be for everyone.

 If you have decided to become a full-time carer of a loved one with dementia, it’s important you understand the implications of taking on their care.

 Caring for someone with dementia can be a physically challenging and emotionally exhausting experience.
 Caregivers can often become isolated from their usual social networks and lifestyle habits due to the demands of full-time care.

 When making this decision you should first determine: